usdaud/algotradinglib.github.io/en/pedia/s/sterling-trader.md

-﻿# Sterling Trader
+# Sterling Trader

-Sterling Trader is a suite of professional-grade electronic trading platforms designed for active traders, proprietary trading groups, and institutional clients.
+Sterling Trader is a suite of professional-grade electronic trading platforms designed for active traders, [proprietary trading](../p/proprietary_trading.md) groups, and institutional clients.
 Developed by Sterling Trading Tech, these platforms are known for their robust features, reliability, and customization options.

 ## Key Products